Japan cautious while South Korea upbeat after North Korea talks in Tokyo

 “North Korea must match its words with actions.”

+A Japanese government source later said Japan was considering seeking a summit between Abe and North Korea’s Kim to discuss the abductions.

-Abe has made the abductions a keystone of his political career and has said he would not rest until all 13 of the people North Korea admitted to kidnapping have returned and divulges information about the others Japan suspects were taken to train North Korean spies.
+Abe has made the abductions a keystone of his political career and has said he would not rest until all 13 of the people North Korea admitted to kidnapping have returned and the isolated state divulges information about the others Japan suspects were taken to train North Korean spies.

 North Korea allowed five people it abducted to return to Japan.

-Abe’s call for the abductions to be included in any North Korean talks may be a source of friction with South Korea.
+Abe’s insistence that the abductions be included in any North Korean talks may be a source of friction with South Korea.

 Reflecting that possibility, South Korea’s presidential office made no mention of Abe’s call on the abduction issue in a statement after his talks with Suh.